Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/AUTO_LOCK_LIMIT.md

 Auto Lock Limit is an intelligent feature that automatically detects outliers in your data and recalculates control limits with those outliers excluded.
 This helps distinguish between **special cause variation** (outliers) and **common cause variation** (normal process variation), resulting in more accurate and meaningful control limits.

+**⚠️ Important**: This implementation uses **aggressive threshold settings** designed for high-sensitivity anomaly detection in business metrics.
+The thresholds are more sensitive than traditional statistical outlier detection methods, which means:

+- More data points will be flagged as outliers
+- Auto-lock will trigger on datasets with relatively low variation
+- Results are fully deterministic for the same dataset (as of the latest update)

 ## Purpose

 Traditional XMR charts calculate control limits using all data points.
 However, when outliers are present due to one-time events or special causes, they can artificially widen the control limits, making the chart less sensitive to detecting real process changes.